dennismaxjung/vscode-dotnet-auto-attach/README.md

 ## Using the debugger

 When your ".NET: Auto Attach Debug (dotnet-watch)" launch config is set up, you can debug your project.
-Pick a the launch config from the dropdown on the Debug pane in Code.
+Pick the launch config from the dropdown on the Debug pane in Code.
 Press the play button or F5 to start.

 ### Configuration